jangboolee/personal-website/personal/content/posts/running/korea-50k/index.md

 Soon, I had made it down the mountain, and I was now running the last road segment towards the finish line, with the sounds of the finish line echoing in the distance.

-With the finish line in sight, I ran as fast as my fatigued heart, feet and legs would take me until I crossed the finish line with an official finishing time of 12:17:16.
+Once I saw the finish line, I ran as fast as my fatigued heart, feet and legs would take me, until I crossed the finish line with an official finishing time of 12:17:16.

 ![Official record](record.jpg)

 ## Adventures in data recovery

 After I finished the race, I checked to see if my watch had actually saved the entire 12 hours of the run.
-Thankfully, I was surprised to see that my watch had actually saved everything, but as a multi-activity with two legs of trail running activities combined into one.
-However, when clicking on the multi-activity, I was unable to view the details of the activity.
-I was also unable to sync the history to Garmin Connect.
+I was pleasantly surprised to see that my watch had actually saved everything, but as a multi-activity with two legs of trail running activities combined into one.
+However, I was unable to view the details of the activity or to sync the history to Garmin Connect.

-Although the data was supposedly corrupted, I was ecstatic to see that the data was captured and saved, and that I would hopefully be able to recover my full data.
+Although the data was supposedly corrupted, I was ecstatic to see that the data was at least captured and saved, which meant I would hopefully be able to recover my data.
 Thus, my adventure into the rabbit hole of data recovery had begun.

 After I got home, I did some research, and I found I had several options I could attempt for data recovery:

 1. Use first-party Garmin tools to recover the data
-    1. Manually sync with Garmin Express
+    1. Manually sync with Garmin Express with a cable connection
     2. Extract the corrupt FIT file through a cable connection and manually upload the FIT file to Garmin Connect
     3. Create a GPX extract of the FIT file using Garmin Basecamp, and manually upload the GPX file to Garmin Connect
 2. Use third-party tools to recover the data
-    1. Use the [LiveTrack export tool](https://www.dsantini.it/livetrack/) to extract a GPX file from the run's LiveTrack link, which was thankfully intact throughout the entire run.
-Then manually upload the GPX file to Garmin Connect.
+    1. Use the [LiveTrack export tool](https://www.dsantini.it/livetrack/) to extract a GPX file from the run's LiveTrack link, which was thankfully intact throughout the entire run, then manually upload the GPX file to Garmin Connect
     2. Use [GOTOES Utilities](https://gotoes.org/strava/) to repair the FIT file and export to GPX, then manually upload the GPX file to Garmin Connect
     3. Use [Fit File Repair Tool](https://www.fitfilerepairtool.info/) to repair the FIT file and manually upload the repaired FIT file to Garmin Connect